gongahkia/w3/base/README.md

-# base frontend
+# base browser frontend

 * made with vanilla JS, HTML and CSS
-* deployed with vite vanilla
+* deployed with handwritten server
 * for archival purposes